Before You Design Slack Experiences, Do This

 So, if you aren’t designing for Slack now, the chances are increasing that you will in the future.

-Knowing this, it’s a good time for designers to prepare for what’s ahead by embracing the mindsets of designing for pull interactions that let multiplayer teams do quick work.
+Knowing this, it’s a good time for designers to prepare for what’s ahead by embracing the mindsets of designing for push interactions that let multiplayer teams do quick work.